27 Warehouse Labor Cost Statistics for eCommerce Stores

 Key Warehouse Labor Cost Statistics and Benchmarks

-5. Average hourly warehouse wage increased to $16.95 in 2024
+5. Average hourly warehouse wage reached $16.95 USD

-6. Labor costs represent 28.59% of total warehouse revenue in 2024
+6. Labor costs represented 28.59% of total warehouse revenue

-7. National warehouse worker wages average $18-$20 per hour
+7. National warehouse worker wages average $18-$20 USD per hour

-8. Coastal city warehouses pay $22-$25 per hour
+8. Coastal city warehouses pay $22-$25 USD per hour

-High-cost metropolitan areas including coastal cities command warehouse wages of $22-$25 per hour, representing a 20-25% premium over national averages.
+High-cost metropolitan areas including coastal cities command warehouse wages of $22-$25 USD per hour, representing a 20-25% premium over national averages.
 This regional disparity forces eCommerce businesses to carefully evaluate facility location decisions against shipping costs and delivery speed requirements.
 Markets like Los Angeles, New York, and San Francisco offer proximity to large consumer populations but require significantly higher labor budgets to maintain competitive operations.

-9. Warehouse management staff annual pay reached $57,352 in 2024
+9. Warehouse management staff annual pay reached $57,352 USD

-Supervisory and management positions in warehousing command annual salaries of $57,352 in 2024, up from $55,100 in 2023, reflecting the specialized skills required to oversee complex fulfillment operations.
+Supervisory and management positions in warehousing command annual salaries of $57,352 USD in 2024, up from $55,100 USD in 2023, reflecting the specialized skills required to oversee complex fulfillment operations.
 This management layer represents a critical investment for maintaining quality control, training effectiveness, and overall operational excellence.
 Companies underinvesting in leadership talent often experience cascading inefficiencies that multiply labor costs throughout their organizations.

 Impact of Labor Costs on eCommerce Store Profitability